 Another important way to make your front porch more inviting…and to increase your chances of getting the place sold…is to put out some healthy green plant life.

-And if flowers aren’t in-season, something like an autumnal wreath can be almost as effective.
+If bright flowers aren’t in-season, something like an autumnal wreath can be almost as effective – especially if your front door could use a dash of color.

-With these tips, you’re ready to spruce up your front stoop and make your home maximally inviting to potential buyers.
+With these tips, you’re ready to spruce up your front stoop – front door, entrance way and all- making your home maximally inviting to potential buyers.

 We also encourage you to download your FREE report from SOLD.com and see for yourself the best way to sell a house!